demisto/content/Packs/Okta/Integrations/Okta_IAM/README.md

 4. Click **Test** to check that you are able to connect to the integration.

 ## Fetch incidents using an "IAM - Configuration" incident
-When the "Query only application events configured in IAM Configuration" checkbox is marked, the query filter expression for Okta's logs API request will be automatically generated, such that only events of addition/removal of users to/from **configured applications** will be retrieved.
-In this case, it is required to create an "IAM - configration" incident and connect at least one Okta application to an IAM instance in XSOAR in order to fetch incident from Okta.
+When the "Query only application events configured in IAM Configuration" checkbox is selected, add or remove event types for the applications you configured in the **IAM Configuration** incident are retrieved.
+You must have at least one application configured in XSOAR to fetch incidents from Okta.

 ## Fetch incidents using a manual query filter expression
-**Note: We recommend to use the above method to generate the fetch-incidents query filter.** Use the following method for debugging purposes.
+**Note: Cortex XSOAR recommends you use the Query only application events configured in IAM Configuration option to generate the fetch-incidents query filter.
+The following following method should be used primarily for debugging purposes.**
-Unmark the "Query only application events configured in IAM Configuration" checkbox if you wish to use a custom fetch query filter expression, in SCIM syntax.
+Clear the "Query only application events configured in IAM Configuration" checkbox to use a custom fetch query filter expression.
+The expression must be in SCIM syntax, and include the add and remove event types, as well as the application ID.
 For example: `(eventType eq "application.user_membership.add" or eventType eq "application.user_membership.remove") and target.id eq "0oar418fvkm67MWGd0h7"`
 You may also use the advanced search in Okta's System Logs to generate the filter expression.
 For more details, visit [Okta API reference](https://developer.okta.com/docs/reference/api/system-log/#expression-filter).